Value Iteration#

 ../_images/da012e9f6e1214138c6e6fa7139168b0ac9223324cac1f32d565eed252c6319a.png

 In the above, the value shown is NOT the value of the state at that location, because there are multiple states in the MDP that contain that location.
-Other factors, such as the ship and enemy health, are average into the figure.
+Other factors, such as the ship and enemy health, are averaged into the figure.

 An agent simply traversing the map to each successive location with the highest mean value of all states would choose the safe path - heading west to the nearest no-danger location, traversing around the safe zones and only briefly cutting back in through the low-danger zones at the end.